samj-ai/samj-ai.github.io/_posts/2025-03-25-attention-is-logarithmic.md

 date: 2025-03-25
 ---

-# attention is logarithmic, actually
+# attention is logarithmic, actually (NOTE: This is from supaiku.com -- please go there!
+It's not my content, just a placeholder because his website and formatting for code and such looked so good that I had to steal it.)

 > time complexity is a very bad model when working with parallelism.
 > in which i make the case for [work-depth](https://en.wikipedia.org/wiki/Analysis_of_parallel_algorithms)